Subscribe to Job Alert

 Candidates are required to apply online through: http://recruit.icipe.org or by Email: recruitment@icipe.org

 Interested and qualified?
-Go to icipe - African Insect Science for Food and Health on recruit.icipe.org to applyBuild your CV for free.
+Go to icipe - International Centre of Insect Physiology and Ecology on recruit.icipe.org to applyBuild your CV for free.
 Download in different templates.

 Join our happy subscribers